Alien-Worlds/the-lore/README.md

 "Kid, get your ass up and let's move."

 Pregmesher Gordi was not expecting this.
 The ride down had been unbearable.
 Something must be wrong.
 She knew it inside herself.
 The simulators never put this much pressure on her body.
 Something was seriously wrong.
-And then the ship, crash-landed—surely that wasn't a textbook landing.
+And then the ship, crash-landed-surely that wasn't a textbook landing.
 The ship's automated syncing mechanism must have been malfunctioning also.
 She'd have to make a note of that for her report.
 Her head was spinning, she had never felt trillium react with her ports and modifications like this before.
 Maybe if she micro dosed with an injector rather than the auto feeds it could clear her head.
 The automated viewing lenses disoriented her, and her modular device on her triactor mods had lag time from the neural link she had installed.

 The whole time, during this, the ringing in her ears continued.
 She saw Captain Uran's face fill with rage at her inactivity.
 Surely he must know something was wrong and that she was compromised.
 Why was he yelling so much?
 This was not the dignified way of the Altans.